Luligu/matterbridge/README.md

 It exposes a switch with onOff, a light with onOff-levelControl-colorControl, an outlet with onOff and a WindoweCovering device.

-All these devices continuously change state and position.
+All these virtual devices continuously change state and position.
 The plugin also shows how to use all the command handlers (you can control all the devices).

 A Dynamic platform plugin exposes as many devices as you need (the limit for the Home app is 150 accessories for bridge).